 Nipper came across a small picture in his collection.
 One small anecdote—a photograph on a cardboard broadside used to advertise games—would put a face to the Nashville Stars.
 Pictured in the photograph are four of Nashville’s heroes, the four Stars who have brought our idea to life: Frank Russell, Jim Zapp, Sidney Bunch and Wilbur Adkisson.

 Loar took this anecdote in stride.
 He brought the photo—and the idea—to the heart of Nashville’s present-day baseball culture: Vanderbilt head baseball coach Tim Corbin.
-Not only did the two-time National Championship winner welcome the idea with open arms; not only did Corbin, a recent inductee to the Tennessee Sports Hall of Fame, agree to become a baseball advisor for Music City Baseball, but he also thought the idea of revitalizing Nashville’s Negro League Baseball legacy was a necessity—so he brought the idea to his friend, boss, and Vanderbilt icon: athletic director David Williams.
+Not only did the two-time National Championship winner and recent inductee to the Tennessee Sports Hall of Fame welcome the idea with open arms, but he also agreed to become a baseball advisor for Music City Baseball.
+Additionally, Corbin thought the idea of revitalizing Nashville’s Negro League Baseball legacy was a necessity—so he brought the idea to his friend, boss, and Vanderbilt icon: athletic director David Williams.

 Williams, known affectionately as “The Goldfather” for his remarkable 16-year tenure as Vanderbilt’s athletic director, saw the importance of our mission.
 Williams was a trailblazer in his own regard; the first Black athletic director in the Southeastern Conference had a history of breaking down barriers, whether it was bringing Vanderbilt its first four National Championships, reuniting Vanderbilt with trailblazer Perry Wallace or trying to push social change on campus.